Chapter 31. Reproductive System

 ○ Early maturation is relatively easy due to the lack of inhibitory effects from inhibin.

-○ Granulosa cells: Surround the follicular cells.
+○ Theca cells: surround the follicular (granulosa) cells.

-○ Zona pellucida: Surround the reproductive cells.
+○ Zona pellucida: surrounds the germ cell (oocyte).

-⑤ 1st - 5th - Follicle competition: During follicle maturation, several follicles within the ovary mature, but ultimately only one or two 3rd-stage follicles mature for ovulation.
+⑤ 1st - 5th.
+Follicle competition: During follicle maturation, several follicles within the ovary mature, but ultimately only one or two 3rd-stage follicles mature for ovulation.

-○ 1st - 5th - 1st - The inhibin secreted by the first mature follicle suppresses FSH, which is involved in early maturation.
+○ 1st - 5th - 1st.
+The inhibin secreted by the first mature follicle suppresses FSH, which is involved in early maturation.

-○ 1st - 5th - 2nd - Low estrogen levels inhibit FSH and LH, preventing the maturation of other follicles.
+○ 1st - 5th - 2nd.
+Low estrogen levels inhibit FSH and LH, preventing the maturation of other follicles.

 ○ Moderately mature follicles undergo atresia.